 Payments made via credit and debit card processors

-If you make your payment using a credit card, debit card or other credit card processing method such as your bank card, PayPal, Square and Stripe, the payment falls under Form 1099-K rules instead.
+If you make your payment using a credit card, debit card or other credit card processing method such as your bank card, PayPal (as long as not marked friends and family), Square and Stripe, the payment falls under Form 1099-K rules instead.
 You do not need to issue the 1099-MISC.
 The credit card processor will issue a 1099-K if those rules apply.

 The following less common payments are also exempt from issuing a Form 1099-MISC.
 See the IRS Instructions for more details.

-Deadlines for 2019
+Deadlines for 2023

-For more information see IRS 2019 General Instructions for Certain Informational Returns, Section C, "When To File."
+For more information see IRS 2023 General Instructions for Certain Informational Returns, Section C, "When To File."

 How to file

 If you have a Form W-9 from a prior year and do not believe the information has changed, you do not need to get an updated W-9.
-You can issue the Form 1099-MISC using the information you already have on file.
+You can issue the Form 1099-NEC or 1099-MISC using the information you already have on file.

 What if my landlord refuses to fill out Form W-9?

-Ideally you will have collected the W-9 when you initially do business with someone.
-Sometimes people do not know the IRS rules and refuse to give you the information you need to file the 1099-MISC.
-If you have already paid them, there are a few things you can do.
-Print out the IRS rules found on their informational page About Form 1099-MISC and explain you are required to provide them a statement and file with the IRS.
+You may be able to determine their entity is a Corporation by checking your state business registration site.
+If not, print out the IRS rules found on their informational page About Form 1099-MISC and explain you are required to provide them a statement and file with the IRS.
 Ask them to speak to their accountant about this IRS rule.
 Finally, inform them you will need to file with the IRS whether you have complete information or not, but you would prefer to have their accurate filing information rather than the IRS track them down to get it.
 If you cannot obtain the W-9, do your best to fill out the 1099-MISC with as much information as you have.